Discrete Restricted Boltzmann Machines: Tropical model

-The following Theorem~\ref{tropicalRBM} describes the regions of linearity of $\Phi$.
-This allows us to express the dimension of $\TRBM_{\Xcal,\Ycal}$ as the maximum rank of a class of matrices defined by $\Ycal_j$-slicings (see Definition~\ref{defslicing}) of the set $\{ A^{(\Xcal)}_v\}_v$ for all $j\in[m]$.
+The following Theorem~\ref{tropicalRBM} describes the regions of linearity of the map $\Phi$.
+Each of these regions corresponds to a collection of $\Ycal_j$-slicings (see Definition~\ref{defslicing}) of the set $\{ A^{(\Xcal)}_x\colon x\in\Xcal\}$ for all $j\in[m]$.
+This result allows us to express the dimension of $\TRBM_{\Xcal,\Ycal}$ as the maximum rank of a class of matrices defined by collections of slicings.